microfarad-de/inetbox2mqtt/README.md

 The status LED functionality previously used for LIN bus debugging has also been disabled, as users can now access the log files directly.

-Additionally, a Node-Red dashboard for controlling the Truma Combi heater is included under `node-red/caravan-dashboard.json`.
+Additionally, a Node-RED dashboard for controlling the Truma Combi heater is included under `node-red/caravan-dashboard.json`.

 ## Prerequisites

-This setup has been tested on a Raspberry Pi 3 running the Victron Venus OS Large version with Node-Red enabled.
-This guide assumes you have a working Venus OS installation and are familiar with Victron Cerbo GX, Venus OS, and Node-Red concepts.
+This setup has been tested on a Raspberry Pi 3 running the Victron Venus OS Large version with Node-RED enabled.
+This guide assumes you have a working Venus OS installation and are familiar with Victron Cerbo GX, Venus OS, and Node-RED concepts.

 It also assumes you have configured SSH root access to Venus OS.

-For general Venus OS Large and Node-Red setup instructions, visit [https://www.victronenergy.com/live/venus-os:large](https://www.victronenergy.com/live/venus-os:large).
+For general Venus OS Large and Node-RED setup instructions, visit [https://www.victronenergy.com/live/venus-os:large](https://www.victronenergy.com/live/venus-os:large).

 ## Hardware Setup